wangby511/System-Design-Architecture-and-Infra/kafka.md

 ## Zookeeper & Kafka Controller

 **Zookeeper** is commonly used to provide a distributed configuration service, synchronization service and naming registry.
 It contains metadata storage, state storage and coordination service.
 Zookeeper is a good choice for storing metadata.

-Metadata does not change frequently and the data volume is very small.
+**Metadata** stores the configuration and properties of topics including a number of partitions.
+It does not change frequently and the data volume is very small.
 Also it helps with the leader election of the broker cluster.

 ## Scalability